 Family Lawyer Magazine’s Editorial Director, Diana Shepherd, recently asked attorneys from three all-female family law firms about their experiences, and whether gender has affected how they practice family law.
 Here’s what they had to say.

-Diana Shepherd: Did you intentionally set out to create a family law firm with all-female lawyers, or did it come about as a happy accident?
+Diana Shepherd: Did you intentionally set out to create an all-female family law firm, or did it come about as a happy accident?

 Amy Wechsler: In the 20-plus years that our firm has been in existence, each new partner joined as a result of positive professional relationships, mutual respect, and trust in how we represent clients and conduct ourselves professionally.
-There was never a plan or intention to have an all-woman firm.
+There was never a plan or intention to have an all-female family law firm.
 In fact, in all that time, fewer than five men approached us for jobs or even responded to ads for associates or per diem attorneys to work here.

 Janet Boyle: Joy and I knew each other for at least 25 years as adversaries in the Chicago family law realm.
 We watched each other grow from young, aggressive, fledgling lawyers fighting our way as young women in the then, gray-haired, male-dominated world.
 We both experienced the “honey” and “dear” days.
 The condescension of women “needing” a male partner as a guide, to take over when you went home to take care of children was a philosophy long in need of change.